blurrycontour/zuul-gerrit/doc/source/reference/monitoring.rst

       The sum of the `running` and `waiting` jobs.

+.. stat:: zuul.reporter.<reporter>

+   Holds metrics regarding reporters.
+The ``<reporter>`` component of the key will be replaced with the reporter name.

+   .. stat:: duration
+      :type: timer

+      How long each reporter spent reporting.

+   .. stat:: count
+      :type: counter

+      A counter for each reporter holding the count of reports done.

 As an example, given a job named `myjob` in `mytenant` triggered by a change to `myproject` on the `master` branch in the `gate` pipeline which took 40 seconds to build, the Zuul scheduler will emit the